ChristopherCochet/awsrds-terraform-pbi/index.md

 Power BI is an ETL and visualization Microsoft tool for business analytics and reporting.
 It provides interactive visualizations and business intelligence capabilitieto create reports and dashboards which can be deployed in Microsoft and Azure's environment.

 1. Launch Power BI Desktop

 <img src="images/power bi 1.PNG?raw=true"/>

-2. Connect to the POSTGRES NorthWind database
+2. Connect to the POSTGRES NorthWind database using AWS host connection information

 <img src="images/power bi 2.PNG?raw=true"/>

 <img src="images/power bi 3.PNG?raw=true"/>

 <img src="images/power bi 4.PNG?raw=true"/>

 3. Load to the POSTGRES NorthWind tables

 <img src="images/power bi 5.PNG?raw=true"/>

 <img src="images/power bi 6.PNG?raw=true"/>

-[X] Deploy an AWS RDS POSTGRES INSTANCE using TERRAFORM (Free Tier) [X] Check connection to the POSTGRES INSTANCE using PGADMIN [X] Load a relational database (NorthWind) to the RDS POSTGRES instance using PSQL [X] Connect Power BI Desktop to the RDS POSTGRES NorthWind database [ ] Build a Simple Power BI Dashboard using the NorthWind dabase [ ] Deploy the Power BI dashboard
+- [X] Deploy an AWS RDS POSTGRES INSTANCE using TERRAFORM (Free Tier)
+- [X] Check connection to the POSTGRES INSTANCE using PGADMIN
+- [X] Load a relational database (NorthWind) to the RDS POSTGRES instance using PSQL
+- [X] Connect Power BI Desktop to the RDS POSTGRES NorthWind database
+- [ ] Build a Simple Power BI Dashboard using the NorthWind dabase
+- [ ] Deploy the Power BI dashboard

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).